philipp-schwarz/draw16/README.md

 # Draw16

 Draw16 is a fast graphic engine for retro games with very low screen resolution.
-It is made for games like from the **Super Nintendo** (Super Farmicom) or **DOS** era that use a 16 pixel grid.
+It is made for games like from the **Super Nintendo** (Super Famicom) or **DOS** era that use a 16 pixel grid.
 Draw16 is based on JavaScript and WebGL.
 The core is written in C++ and SDL, translated with emscripten.

 ## Why should I use it?